intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 The total uplink data traffic volume, on the other hand, experienced little changes (between -7% and +1,5%) during lockdown.
 This is mainly due to the increase of 4G voice traffic (i.e., VoLTE) across the UK that peaked at 150% after lockdown compared to the national medial value before the pandemic, thus compensating the decrease in data traffic in the uplink.

 Finally, it was also observd that mobility changes have different impact on network usage in geodemographic area clusters.
 In densely populated urban areas, a significantly higher decrease of mobile network usage (i.e., downlink and uplink traffic volumes, radio load and active users) was observed than in rural areas.
 By looking into the case of London, this is likely due to geodemographics of the central districts, which include many seasonal residents (e.g., tourists), business and commercial areas.

-#### Summary

-Changes in Internet traffic due to the COVID-19 pandemic are affecting different networks in various ways.
-Yet all networks observe some form of change, be it in a reduction in traffic, an increase in traffic, a change in working days and weekend days patterns, or a change in traffic classes.
-Traffic volume, directionality ratios, and its source and destination are radically different from before COVID-19.
-This behavior is antagonistic, yet complementary, to the one observed in residential ISPs.

 ### A deeper look at interconnections